help complete the story

 ‘We have been preaching and singing in the language, so reading the Bible now in our own heart language will enhance and revolutionise the presentation of the gospel.
 I am very excited about it.’

-Your partnership and generosity in this work is essential to help continue to translate much-needed Scripture as together we seek to build Christ’s kingdom during these hugely challenging times.
+Your partnership and generosity in this work is essential to help continue to translate and publish much-needed Scripture as together we seek to build Christ’s kingdom during these hugely challenging times.